Kane-Kesler/Sea-Turtle-Identification-Neural-Nets/README.md

 truck and ship.
 Since this is a standard dataset used to practice different CNN models, we build our model using this dataset first to gauge performance.

+# Results
+<div id="results"></div>
+CIFAR-10 model: 82.25%
+SeaturtleIDHeads Random Split model: 62.15% SeaturtleIDHeads Time-cutoff Split model: 33.89%

+Further analysis of the models are described in the dissertation.

 ### SeaturleIDHeads
 From the dataset of size ~8,000, we take a subset of data of size 10 corresponding to the turtles with the most images.
 We also reduce the size of the images to 32×32 to reduce